Blue Mountains Nature Journalling

 What you do:

-We walk in nature with our field kit discovering, observing and sketching the subjects of the week.
-Return to the studio in Wentworth Falls for morning tea provided by Anna (tea, coffee and a delicious cake baked from organic and local ingredients) while accessing the internet, computer, ipad, books and other tools to further enhance your discoveries.
-We relax in the studio where you will be taught new art skills each week that will enable you to create a beautiful perpetual Nature Journal that documents the seasons and the unique nature of The Blue Mountains.
+Start in the studio in Wentworth Falls for morning tea provided by Anna (tea, coffee and a delicious cake baked from organic and local ingredients) while accessing the internet, computer, ipad, books and other tools to further enhance your discoveries.
+In the studio you will be taught new art skills each week that will enable you to create a beautiful perpetual Nature Journal that documents the seasons and the unique nature of The Blue Mountains.
+Then we head out on a nature walk with field journal in hand, documenting our findings visually, and recording our observations.

 It is not merely a study of life, but an experience of life.